lyticaa/lyticaa/README.md

 ### Migrations

 Add your migrations to the `db/migrations` folder.
-To apply the migrations, simply run:
+To apply the migrations:

 ```bash
 make migrate